Mechanical form factors and densities of non-relativistic fermions: Galilei spinors

 \subsubsection{Matrix representation of five-vectors}

 A helpful trick often used in four-dimensional relativistic physics is to write four-vectors as $2\times 2$ complex-valued matrices through the construction $\hat{X} = X^\mu \sigma_\mu$, where $\sigma_\mu = (\one;\sigma_1,\sigma_2,\sigma_3)$ are the Infeld-van der Waerden symbols~\cite{Infeld:1933zz,Cosyn:2025gmp}.
-This is possible because four-vectors are in a sense rank-two tensors, with indices that transform under the left-handed and right-handed defining representations of $\mathrm{SL}(2,\mathbb{C})$.
+This is possible because four-vectors are rank-two spinors, with indices that transform under the left-handed and right-handed defining representations of $\mathrm{SL}(2,\mathbb{C})$.
 (See Refs.~\cite{waerden:1929,*groningen2017spinoranalysis,Penrose_Rindler_1984,Haag:1992hx,Srednicki:2007qs,Dreiner:2008tw} for further details.)
-A similar trick can be employed for five-vectors---which similarly behave like rank-two tensors with respect to the defining representation of $\mathrm{U}(1,1,\mathbb{H})$, and accordingly can be represented using $2\times 2$ quaternion-valued matrices.
+A similar trick can be employed for five-vectors---which are similarly rank-two spinors with respect to the defining representation of $\mathrm{U}(1,1,\mathbb{H})$, and accordingly can be represented using $2\times 2$ quaternion-valued matrices.
 The appropriate construction is~\cite{Strom:1970}:

 These $\tau_\mu$ matrices are in effect a five-dimensional analogue of the Infeld-van der Waerden symbols $\sigma_\mu$.
-Under a five-dimensional Lorentz transform, the five-vector transforms as:
+Under a five-dimensional Lorentz transformation, the five-vector transforms as:

 One can verify by explicit calculation that this gives the expected transformation laws.